 - new comfortable and functional furniture in all adult areas.

 Features that will benefit all users of the library will be:

 - a main-level, 1100 square foot program room that seats 90 participants.

 - a self-serve café area with snacks, beverages, and seating.

 - improved technology access including faster internet service and wireless capabilities.

 The library sits on a 1.8-acre lot that includes four existing buildings.
 The original library – designed by Henry Bacon, architect of the Lincoln Memorial – constitutes the main block of the current library.
 Its entrance along the Boston Post Road will be retained and the structure cleaned and restored.
 Three adjacent buildings are also historically significant to the development of Madison’s downtown.

-- A two-family residence built in 1984 will be demolished to make room for onsite parking, which will connect directly to the library’s new main entrance.
+- A two-family residence built in 1984 will be demolished to make room for onsite parking.

 - Due to costs and structural concerns the Hull Building cannot be retained but the new construction will give a nod to the facade of this historic structure.
 Also, the scale and cladding materials of the new construction will be in harmony with current buildings on Wall Street.